READY TO JOIN US?APPLICATION PERIOD CLOSED

-The District is seeking approximately twenty (20) individuals for our next Firefighter Recruit Academy Class with no experience necessary.
+The Northwest Fire District is seeking individuals for our next Firefighter Recruit Academy Class.
+No experience necessary.
 As you apply, please note, this is an online-only application process.

 IMPORTANT: During this process applicants/candidates should not be contacting employees, visiting District work sites or requesting ride-alongs.